Inventory Financing Through Clarify Capital

 ROI = (Revenue from financed inventory – Total loan repayment) ÷ Total loan repayment

-This approach helps you decide whether financing helped drive growth or if you need to adjust your inventory strategy.
+This approach helps you decide whether financing helped drive growth or whether you need to adjust your inventory strategy.

 Risks To Consider Before Taking Out an Inventory Financing Loan

-While inventory financing can be a smart way to unlock working capital, it's important to weigh the potential risks before moving forward:
+While inventory financing can be a smart way to unlock working capital, it's important to weigh the potential risks before you move forward.

-• Declining inventory value.
-Products can lose value due to seasonality, depreciation, or shifts in consumer demand.
+Declining inventory value.
+Products can lose value because of seasonality, depreciation, or shifts in customer demand.
 If your inventory's market value drops during the loan term, you may end up owing more than your stock is worth.

-• Oversight and documentation requirements.
+Oversight and documentation requirements.
 Some lenders and providers require frequent inventory audits or financial reviews, which can add administrative strain and unexpected costs.
-At Clarify Capital, we streamline the process — no audits, just three months of bank statements and a two-minute application.
+At Clarify Capital, we keep the process simple with no audits, just three months of bank statements, and a quick online application.

-• Profit margin pressure.
-Interest rates and service fees can impact your bottom line, especially if inventory doesn't sell as fast as projected.
-That's why we offer competitive rates starting at just 7%, helping you preserve profitability.
+Profit margin pressure.
+Interest rates and service fees can impact your bottom line, especially if inventory does not sell as fast as projected.
+That's why we offer competitive rates starting at just 6%, which helps you preserve profitability.

-• Sales-driven repayment risk.
+Sales-driven repayment risk.
 Inventory loans are often repaid through sales revenue.
 If turnover is slower than expected, you may face cash flow issues.
-Our advisors work with you to structure repayment terms around your actual business cycle, so you're not stuck paying for stock that's still on the shelf.
+Our advisors can help you structure repayment terms around your actual business cycle, so you're not stuck paying for stock that's still on the shelf.

 5 Common Mistakes To Avoid With Inventory Financing